Stateside Presbyterians are enriched by hosting pastors from different countries

 At one homeless shelter, a Taiwanese pastor knelt to wash the feet of a homeless man.
 As she washed his feet, he began to cry, and said, “The last time I was with Asians I was shooting them in Vietnam.
 And now they are kneeling to wash my feet in Christ’s name.”

 Eastminster has hosted two groups of these Taiwanese pastors for a weekend.
 They stay in the homes of church members and are warmly welcomed by their new American friends.
 The Rev. Billy Graham once said that every American Christian should have the opportunity to welcome Christians from other countries in their homes.
+In this day of division, it is wonderful to see Christians from other countries sleeping under the same roof and eating at the same tables.

 On Saturday evening, Eastminster hosted a culture night where the Taiwanese aboriginals taught everyone some of their songs and also one of their traditional dances.
 At the adult Sunday school, four of the Taiwanese pastors shared about their families and ministries in Taiwan.
 They were delighted to find that the folks at Eastminster were very interested in what God is doing in Taiwan.
 Since one-third of these Taiwanese pastors come from some of the 17 tribes of Indigenous Taiwanese, they wear their traditional aboriginal clothing in worship.
 It was beautiful to see them singing the anthem that day in their colorful clothes from different tribes.